 2017: The Next Elections

 Since the Handover from UK to PRC there were three elections (2002, 2007, and 2012) held in Hong Kong and the size of the Election Committee increased.
-The upcoming elections in 2017 aim at including universal suffrage for all Hong Kong citizens from age 18 and above.
+For the upcoming elections in 2017 the government originally aimed at including universal suffrage for all Hong Kong citizens from age 18 and above.
 That means Hong Kong is getting a step closer to holding its first ‘truly democratic’ elections.
+However, this was never a firm promise, which makes it also a key demand of the protesters.

 The most recent development was about the selection of the candidates for the 2017 elections.
 Beijing stated that: “Candidates for chief executive ‘do not have to love the Communist Party, but they cannot be opposed to the party and its one-party rule'” (South China Morning Post: Friday, 19 September, 2014)